ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 You are right.
 This is where those approaches extremely different.

 `load-grunt-configs` is more like a loader and merger of configs in JSON format.
 It always expects imported files to return JSON, no matter what.
-You have to manually get value of `load-grunt-configs` and then manually set this result to Grunt config, by declaring it on `grunt.initConfig(config)` or by extending already existing config via `grunt.config.merge(config)`.
+We have to manually get value of `load-grunt-configs` and then manually set this result to Grunt config, by declaring it on `grunt.initConfig(config)` or by extending already existing config via `grunt.config.merge(config)`.

 Not to say how limiting it might be.
 What if we need to register additional task in imported config?
 Or create a new one?
 Or make a wrapper for existing task?
 Or make some complex manipulations upon current instance of Grunt?